 Consumer Surveys: Asking consumer for their opinion on products (i.e. Customers are given a survey on a new product to be released to gage the behavior of other consumers.)

-Again, in each of the articles we will get into greater detail on each of the specific methods and how you can use them to forecast.
+Again, in each of the articles we will get into greater detail on each of the specific forecasting methods in supply chain and how you can use them to forecast.
 Avercast, our forecasting solution, makes good use of these approaches and is powered by 250+ algorithms.